awslabs/containers-cost-allocation-dashboard/README.md

 ### Step 1: Build and Push the Container Image

-We do not provide a public image, so you'll need to build an image and push it to the registry and repository of your choice.<br />
+We do not provide a public image, so you'll need to build an image and push it to the registry and repository of your choice.
-For the registry, we recommend using Private Repository in Amazon Elastic Container Registry (ECR).<br />
+For the registry, we recommend using Private Repository in Amazon Elastic Container Registry (ECR).
-You can find instructions on creating a Private Repository in ECR in [this document](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html).<br />
+You can find instructions on creating a Private Repository in ECR in [this document](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html).
-The name for the repository can be any name you'd like - for example, you can use `kubecost-s3-exporter`.<br />
+The name for the repository can be any name you'd like - for example, you can use `kubecost-s3-exporter`.
-If you decided to use Private Repository in ECR, you'll have to configure your Docker client to log in to it first, before pushing the image to it.<br />
+If you decided to use Private Repository in ECR, you'll have to configure your Docker client to log in to it first, before pushing the image to it.
-You can find instructions on logging in to a Private Repository in ECR using Docker client, in [this document](https://docs.aws.amazon.com/AmazonECR/latest/userguide/registry_auth.html).<br />
+You can find instructions on logging in to a Private Repository in ECR using Docker client, in [this document](https://docs.aws.amazon.com/AmazonECR/latest/userguide/registry_auth.html).

 In this section, choose either "Build and Push for a Single Platform" or "Build and Push for Multiple Platforms".